VidaMaleki/All-in-one-calculator/README.md

 # All-in-one-calculator
 Our deployed app link
 ## About This App
+This calculator contains of:
+- Basic calculator(With iphone calculater design)
+- Currency Converter
+- Loan Calculator
+- Unit Converter
-This calculator contains basic calculator and also has Currency Converter, Loan Calculator, and Unit Converter Each page is a seperate app and main app holds all routes  by using React Routes.
+Each page is a seperate app and main app holds all routes  by using React Routes.

 ## App Set-up